doersino/markdeep-thesis/README.md

 # markdeep-thesis

-*Write your (under)graduate thesis with Markdeep and typeset it right in your browser.*
+*Write your (under)graduate thesis with [Markdeep](https://casual-effects.com/markdeep/) and typeset it right in your browser.*

 * Supports **all features [Markdeep](https://casual-effects.com/markdeep/) has to offer** – diagrams, math, fancy quotes, footnotes, citations, admonitions, and all the standard Markdown stuff.
 * Fills in **page numbers**, generates a nice-looking **table of contents** and supports **footnotes** courtesy of [Bindery](https://evanbrooks.info/bindery/).
-* A **highly readable layout** but if you don't like it or want to adjust stuff: **Style your thesis with CSS!** LaTeX is great, but things can get tricky if you really want to make a `documentclass` your own.
+* A **highly readable layout** – but if you don't like it or want to adjust things: **Style your thesis with CSS!** LaTeX is great, but things can get tricky if you really want to make a `documentclass` your own.
-* You can **convert your thesis into a PDF file** ready for printing via your browser's built-in print tools – see "Exporting to PDF" below for more information.
+* Your browser's built-in print tools allow you to **export your thesis to a PDF file** ready for printing – see "Exporting to PDF" below for more information.

 #### 💻 [Try out a demo thesis](https://doersino.github.io/markdeep-thesis/demo.md.html) and take a look at its [Markdeep source code](demo.md.html).